-I think I will just let the pictures speak for themselves here, there is not much that can be said about the Aurora borealis that the pictures doesn’t already tell.
+I think I will just let the pictures speak for themselves here, there is not much that can be said about the Aurora borealis that the pictures don’t already tell.

-One thing I can say is that the photos doesn’t even begin to do the actual show justice.
+One thing I can say is that the photos don’t even begin to do the actual show justice.

-You can’t go to the ICEHOTEl without joining one of their snow mobile tours!
-They have different tours to fit your specific need for adventure, but my favourite is by far the Northern lights tour!
-It’s a roughly 4-hour long trip that takes your through the wilderness to a little cabin where the guide cooks you a very yummy (and hot) meal!
+You can’t go to the ICEHOTEL without joining one of their snowmobile tours!
+They have different tours to fit your specific need for adventure, but my favorite is by far the Northern lights tour!
+It’s a roughly 4-hour long trip that takes you through the wilderness to a little cabin where the guide cooks you a very yummy (and hot) meal!
 After driving a snowmobile out in the cold – this might feel like the best meal you’ve had all day.
-You will stop on various locations and search for the northern lights.
-BUT even if you don’t see it, the night sky is breathtaking with countless amounts of stars on a clear night.
+You will stop at various locations and search for the northern lights.
+But even if you don’t see it, the night sky is breathtaking with countless amounts of stars on a clear night.

 #7 Saami Museum – Scandinavias indigenous people

-Nearby the ICEHOTEL is the Nutti Sámi Siida, a Sámi tourism company that organises natural and cultural experiences for visitors year around based on Sámi culture.
+Nearby the ICEHOTEL is the Nutti Sámi Siida, a Sámi tourism company that organizes natural and cultural experiences for visitors year-round based on Sámi culture.
 Did you know that the Sámi are the Indigenous people of Scandinavia?
-After living in Australia for 2 years I’ve become more fascinated with my own roots and my own country and our history, so for me it meant a huge deal to be able to come here and learn about the Sámi culture, a whole culture within my own country that I barely knew anything about.
+After living in Australia for 2 years I’ve become more fascinated with my own roots and my own country and our history, so for me, it meant a huge deal to be able to come here and learn about the Sámi culture, a whole culture within my own country that I barely knew anything about.

 To enter the Saami Museum you have to pay a small fee.
-But then you are able to read and learn about Sámi history, witness reconstructed Sámi camps, try to catch a wooden reindeer statue with a lasso (and realizing how hard it is) and encounter REAL reindeers.
+But then you can read and learn about Sámi's history, witness reconstructed Sámi camps, try to catch a wooden reindeer statue with a lasso (and realize how hard it is), and encounter REAL reindeers.

-You can walk into the pen where the reindeers are held in the Saami Museum and get up close and personal with them.
-For a very small additional cost you can buy a bag of reindeer-food and all of a sudden, you’re their best friend!
+You can walk into the pen where the reindeer are held in the Saami Museum and get up close and personal with them.
+For a very small additional cost you can buy a bag of reindeer food and all of a sudden, you’re their best friend!
 I would recommend that you go the extra mile and buy the bag of food for 40SEK (4 Euros), it’s worth it.

-If reading about the Saami culture, seeing and perhaps even feeding the reindeers isn’t enough for you then you can book yourself on a Raidu!
+If reading about the Saami culture, seeing, and perhaps even feeding the reindeer isn’t enough for you then you can book yourself on a Raidu!
 Which translates to ‘’Encounter with reindeer’’.

-My favourite part about the Raidu is when they put sleds behind the reindeers and let you race with them!
-It’s thrilling and super exciting and don’t worry if you fall off, the fresh powder snow will catch you!
+My favorite part about the Raidu is when they put sleds behind the reindeer and let you race with them!
+It’s thrilling and super exciting and doesn’t worry if you fall off, the fresh powder snow will catch you!
 Haha!

 Whether you’re just after a cup of coffee or tea or if you’re after some refreshing alcoholic beverage this place will meet your needs.
 It’s very cozy with an open fire that burns throughout the whole day.
-My personal favourite out of the drink selection is the hot chocolate that truly warms you up from the inside, and if you’re in the mood to spice things up you can add a shot of Baileys, Yum!
+My personal favorite out-of-the-drink selection is the hot chocolate that truly warms you up from the inside, and if you’re in the mood to spice things up you can add a shot of Bailey's, Yum!

-But the reason why I put this as reason 10 isn’t because of a hot chocolate.
+But the reason why I put this as the reason 10 isn’t because of hot chocolate.
 They also have a selection of Cocktails at the lounge bar where they have taken the traditional Cocktails and added a winter Twist.
 How about a warm Mojito served hot?
 Or perhaps a Cloudberry Caipirinha?
-My personal favourite is the Arctic Raspberry Bomb, a perfect combination between sweet & sour made with a Bramble Vodka.
+My personal favorite is the Arctic Raspberry Bomb, a perfect combination of sweet & sour made with Bramble Vodka.

-Another favourite of mine if I had just come back from a cold winter adventure would be the Apple Crush, another warm Cocktail that reminded me of Apple Pie, Yum!
-Before coming to the ICEHOTEL I had never seen, or even heard of warm Cocktails before and I will admit that I was a tad bit sceptic, but after trying them out for myself I hope I will see this concept appear on other drink lists around the world, especially on cold destinations!
+Another favorite of mine if I had just come back from a cold winter adventure would be the Apple Crush, another warm Cocktail that reminded me of Apple Pie, Yum!
+Before coming to the ICEHOTEL I had never seen or even heard of warm Cocktails before and I will admit that I was a tad bit skeptical, but after trying them out for myself I hope I will see this concept appear on other drinks lists around the world, especially on cold destinations!

 Thanks for reading about Jukkasjärvi and Ice Hotel!

-Author and Food Travel Writer Nathalie Segelborg from Sweden blog about Food and Travel on this site, but she also has her own blog where she not only talks about travel, but also combine the subject with another one dear to her heart, Mental health!
-Check out apieceofmypie.com and follow on Instagram.
+Guest Blogger Nathalie Segelborg from Sweden blogs about Food and Travel on this site and has been with us for a long time, but she also has her own blog where she not only talks about travel but also combines the subject with another one dear to her heart, Mental health!
+Check out Nat Gone Global and follow on Instagram.